 Marketing.
 We may collect and use your personal information for marketing purposes:

 - Direct marketing.
-We may send you Chief-related or other direct marketing communications as permitted by law.
-You may opt-out of our marketing communications as described in the “Opt out of marketing” section below.
+We may send you Chief-related or other direct marketing communications in accordance with your marketing preferences as necessary for our legitimate interest in conducting direct marketing, or to the extent you have provided your prior consent.
+You may opt-out of our marketing communications as described in the “Your Rights and Choices” section below.

 - protect our, your or others’ rights, privacy, safety or property (including by making and defending legal claims);